 Andrew Marston (right) is the Chair of our Trust Board.
 He is an experienced human resources professional and business consultant who has been a governor for over 20 years.

 Andrew says, “Bishop Rawstorne is a very special place that delivers an outstanding Christian education to our students.
 The Christian ethos of the school is at the centre of everything we do with the promise of Jesus of ‘life in all its fullness’ at its heart.
 Our commitment to excellence and academic rigour is matched by our vision for the wider spiritual, physical, intellectual, emotional, moral and social development of our young people.
 We are very proud of what Bishop Rawstorne has achieved but we constantly strive to improve what we do through the hard work and commitment of staff, trustees, parents and students

 What are the main responsibilities of the Trust Board?

 The role of the Trust Board is:

 - To ensure clarity of vision, ethos and strategic direction;

 - To hold the Headteacher to account for the educational performance of the school and its students, and the performance management of staff; and

 - To oversee the financial performance of the school making sure that its money is well spent.

-The Governing Body of Bishop Rawstorne Church of England Academy comprises a group of volunteers who are appointed or elected by various bodies and groups who have an interest in the school including:
+The Trust Board of Bishop Rawstorne Church of England Academy comprises a group of volunteers who are appointed or elected by various bodies and groups who have an interest in the school including: